Continuing the conversation on the Vet Shortage research findings…

 D, Team Satisfaction – Are they a supportive team player that consistently upholds your Practice core values?

-E, Loyalty – Longevity of employment should be recognized, valued and rewarded.
+E, Loyalty – Longevity of employment should be recognised, valued and rewarded.

 5. Next step is to undertake a Development Review – How do they rate themselves on meeting your expectations on the above 5 criteria compared to your assessment of them?